Kubota | Australiaau

 The Whistleblower Protection Officer (or alternate as outlined above if the Whistleblower Protection Officer or their Manager are implicated) will:

-- Review and provide recommendations, or ensure any external organisation provides recommendations, to the Managing Director (via the General Manager Finance and Administration if appropriate) based on the specific individuals involved or systemic matters and risks.
+• Review and provide recommendations, or ensure any external organisation provides recommendations, to the Managing Director/ Assistant Managing Directors based on the specific individuals involved or systemic matters and risks.

 Findings and actions